mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### And
+### And Mystical Combination Spell

-Select elements that match all the selector combinations
+Target elements that match all the mystical selector combinations

 ```css
 div.c {